VegeHub Relay - Quick Start Guide

 - Warm-up Time This specifies the warm up time of the sensor before a reading is taken.
 Power is normally applied to the sensor only right before a sample is taken, to reduce battery power, however, most sensors need time to power up before they are fully functional.
 This field specified how long to wait after apply power, before taking a sensor reading.
 Check your sensor's specification to determine this value.
 Typical values are 1 second.
 If the check box for the sensor power is set to always on, then this field is ignored.

-- Edge Trigger Mode This is a binary mode that allows the VegeHub to be waken up from
+- Edge Trigger Mode This is a binary mode that allows the VegeHub to be

-sleep when a sensor has gone from 3V to 0V, or 0V to 3V, and for it to send notification
+sleep when a sensor has gone from 3V to 0V, or 0V to 3V, and for it to send

 to a server.

-Use this mode for push button, mailbox sensors, or other binary type sensors, that are either
+Use this mode for push button, mailbox sensors, or other binary type sensors,

 on or off.
-Since the VegeHub only wakes up when a trigger occurs this greatly increases
+Since the VegeHub only wakes up when a trigger occurs this greatly

 The following Edge Trigger Mode Options are available: